Introducing PACT-DS: A Study to Adapt and Evaluate a Parent-Delivered Early Language Intervention for Children with Down Syndrome

-Research Questions: 1) What adaptations support parents to implement the PACT programme with children with DS?
+Research Questions: 1) What adaptations support parents to implement the PACT program with children with DS?
 2) How feasible is it to complete a definitive RCT of the intervention?
 3) What are the potential benefits of the intervention for children's language and literacy development?

 Results: This project is due to start in April 2022.
 At this stage we are hoping to share and receive feedback on our plans for the project.

 Conclusions: This work represents critical initial steps in developing evidence-based parent-delivered early language intervention for children with DS and will hopefully lead to significant advancements in early language intervention research and practice for this group.

 - Parents and Children Together (PACT) is an early language intervention designed to be delivered by parents to their child at home.
 Evidence suggests that typically developing pre-school children who receive the program in the year before they start school, make significant gains in early language and literacy skills (Burgoyne et al., 2018).

 - PACT uses many strategies that support learning in children with Down syndrome.
 Informal feedback from specialist practitioners and parents suggests that the program has potential to improve language outcomes for this group of children.

 - This project will adapt and evaluate PACT as a language learning tool for young children with Down syndrome.
 There are 2 stages involved:

 - Stage 1) A pilot study with parents and 3-6-year-old children with Down syndrome will identify and evaluate adaptations to the program